zimolzak/psci-resource-proposal/README.md

 not conducive to interpretation by personnel from diverse backgrounds.
 To maximize utilization of the results obtained, this stage of the project will focus on improving user interfaces of the tools used to display the data.
-Engagement with informatics personnel will support the efforts to operationalize the dissemination of the e-trigger results.
+Engagement with informatics personnel will help disseminate the e-trigger results.
 Participants will analyze and communicate the retrieved data by way of graphs, reports, interactive dashboards with drill-down capabilities, and other enhanced data visualization mechanisms.

-In addition to data display of the results obtained, informatics personnel in the stakeholder team will support the sustainability of the e-triggers by being closely involved with the enhancement of the queries.
-Users will work on standardized data definitions, analytic approaches, and methods to display and communicate the e-trigger results.
+In addition to developing visualization tools for displaying the results, informatics personnel in the stakeholder team will support the sustainability of the e-triggers by being closely involved with the enhancement of the queries.
+Front-line users will give feedback to data personnel, which will inform standardized data definitions, analytical approaches, and methods to display and communicate the e-trigger results.
 This documentation process for the e-trigger queries and other associated technical requirements will enable future enhancements as necessitated by changes in organizational operations.

-## Developing strategies to learn from the project
+## Developing strategies to learn from the e-triggers

-Site stakeholders should review and determine how the process was used for (1) analysis, (2) feedback, and (3) learning.
+Site stakeholders should review and determine how the e-triggers were used for (1) analysis, (2) feedback, and (3) learning.
 Project completion/debriefing meetings may be held to gather feedback from clinical leaders, clinicians, and the wider stakeholder team.
-In other words, was *Safer Dx EnGAGE* appropriate for the task?
 This step aims to recommend ways that users can choose a diagnostic safety target considering organizational priorities, available resources, and availability of data relevant to the team's goal.